Ehawk82/SolCrate/README.md

 wires: 14 gauge wire from battery bank to regulator to wall outlet(and switch) 16 gauge wire running from panels to regulator.

-Inverter: 40w/h, 12v DC to 300w AC
+Inverter: 40w/h MAX, 12v DC to 300w AC

 System flow is like this:

-Solar Array--->Regulator--->Battery Bank--->Regulator--->Inverter---switch---<outlet
+Solar Array--->Regulator--->Battery Bank--->Regulator--->Inverter--->switch--->outlet

 ## BLE Board and other BLE information:
 -notice- totally unsure on what to do as far as developing this module.
 I think i have a BLE borad somewhere in my shop, I have no idea on how to use it though.